wmbenedetto/turbine.js/README.md

 }
 ```

 In the example above, `isAppLoaded` gets a `no` response.
-Turbine waits for 3000 ms (3 seconds), publishes the `App.view.show` message, then stops.
+Turbine waits for 3000 ms (3 seconds), then publishes the `App.view.show` message, then stops.

-Note that `delay` doesn't have to live alone in the response body.
+Note that `delay` doesn't have to live alone in the action object.
 It can co-exist with other properties as well.
 For example:

 ```javascript
 isAppLoaded : {